-In its initial review of February 2005, Atkins/Cardno noted that Hunter Water has high levels of water main breaks and sewer chokes and breaks compared to other agencies, and that its ratio of reactive to planned maintenance was also very high.
+In its review, Atkins/Cardno noted that Hunter Water has high levels of water main breaks and sewer chokes and breaks compared to other agencies, and that its ratio of reactive to planned maintenance was also very high.
 It suggested that Hunter Water develop a business case for optimising maintenance expenditure with a view to improving customer service standards.

-Atkins/Cardno recommended that the Tribunal accept Hunter Water's proposed operating costs but that efficiency gains, in addition to those proposed by Hunter Water, be incorporated.
+Atkins/Cardno recommended that the Tribunal accept Hunter Water's proposed operating costs, but that efficiency gains in addition to those proposed by Hunter Water be incorporated.
+The Tribunal's considerations and findings in relation to this recommendation is discussed below.